 It’s not fun when I’m beating myself up.
 It’s worse than not fun.
 It’s like a form of hell.
 There’s nothing more that I can do to make something go faster apart from harming myself by losing balance in my life, by sleeping less, by spending less time with my wife, by forfeiting this therapeutic writing practice, or by allowing all kinds of stressful personal tasks to accumulate.
 I also know that none of the ways of trying to force a difficult project to move faster actually make it move faster.
 Even though I know that those sacrificial approaches only slow things down, I often feel compelled to keep trying them.

 I’m certain that all of my success in life has come from being playful, and from being engaged in an effortless, curious flow.
 I know that worrying about how well I’m performing, or putting pressure on myself to make something magically move faster, has only ever slowed things down, yet I keep finding myself worrying and pressuring myself.
 I keep finding myself in these mental spaces where I feel trapped and on the verge of panicking.
 What if someone discovers that I’m really crap at engineering, that I’m really stupid, that I don’t know what I’m doing?
-What if they realize that I incapable and that I have no value to give them?
+What if they realize that I really am incapable and that I have no value to give them?

 These external circumstances nurtured a slightly different flavor of my impostor syndrome.
 I was specifying low-level tests for a large and complex unit that I had birthed, a unit that a team of dozens of people had then built.
 Because of my mental state, and because of my circumstances, I felt disinterested in what I was doing, finding it hard to gain the traction of curiosity.
 I felt that I wasn’t adding as much value as I could.
 During my annual reviews, I had always been told that I was a “top performer.”
 In those days, employees were rated on a scale of one to four, and I was a “one,” meaning that I was in some very high percentile of performers, maybe even the top 5%.
 (I now don’t remember exactly what being ranked “one” meant.)
 Even during this period of final exhaustion, I was still, amazingly, rated a “top performer.”
 Writing that now, I feel sick.
 There’s something that I hate about being raised above others.
 Why should I be ranked against the very people that I’m supposed to collaborate with.
 These are my friends.
 Why does it have to be a competition?
 I’m crying now as I write this.
 Yeah, I’m a fucking “winner,” and I don’t want to be a winner if it means that it’s just me standing alone, with my team considered beneath me or somehow less than me.